zeeman-effect/maiar-ai/website/docs/03-memory-providers/01-overview.md

 ## The Memory Provider System

-At its core, a memory provider in Maiar handles persistent storage of conversations and their associated data.
+At its core, a memory provider in MAIAR handles persistent storage of conversations and their associated data.
 The interface is comprehensive but straightforward:

 ```typescript
 interface MemoryProvider {